ansys/pydpf-composites/doc/source/index.rst

 Limitations
 '''''''''''
 - Only the Mechanical APDL solver is supported.
 - The following operators and features are only supported if the model was preprocessed with ACP and if the corresponding lay-up definition file is passed to the :class:`.CompositeModel` class.

-  - The evaluation of the failure criteria for sandwich (:class:`FaceSheetWrinklingCriterion`, :class:`ShearCrimpingCriterion`) classes for solid elements.
+  - The evaluation of the failure criteria for sandwich (:class:`FaceSheetWrinklingCriterion <.failure_criteria.FaceSheetWrinklingCriterion>`, :class:`ShearCrimpingCriterion <.failure_criteria.ShearCrimpingCriterion>`)
+    for solid elements.
 Layered shell elements are always supported.

   - The computation of interlaminar normal stresses (s3) for layered shell elements.
     Otherwise, s3 is zero.
 This also affects 3D failure criteria which use s3, such as Puck 3D.
 This limitation does not affect (layered) solid elements.

   - The support of variable materials and material fields.
 Without ACP, only the temperature is considered for the evaluation of variable material properties.

   - Global plies, and scoping by plies.
 Layer-wise post-processing is always supported.

   - Plotting results on the reference surface of a laminate.

 Note: MAPDL models that have not been preprocessed with ACP can be converted.
 For more information, see `Import of Legacy Mechanical APDL Composite Models`_ in the Ansys Help.

 .. _Ansys Workbench: https://download.ansys.com/Current%20Release
 .. _Import of Legacy Mechanical APDL Composite Models: https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/corp/v232/en/acp_ug/acp_import_legacy_APDL_comp.html